Boards of Directors

 Aiden SlavinChief of Staff

 At ID2020, Aiden works on technology policy, strategy, and operations.
 Prior to joining ID2020, Aiden conducted M&E for IFRC, worked as a journalist for CNN and CNN Arabic, and served as a Technical Consultant for KRCS, the Sovrin Foundation, and the PeaceTech Lab at the US Institute of Peace.
-He currently serves as Humanitarian Innovation Fellow at Fordham University, where he conducts research on emerging technology in humanitarian application and co-organizes the Humanitarian Blockchain Summit.
+He has also served as Humanitarian Innovation Fellow at Fordham University, regularly conducts research on emerging technology in humanitarian application and co-organizes the Humanitarian Blockchain Summit.
 He holds a BA from Columbia University and an MSc from Oxford University.